NahuriraClintonie/Software-Design-Principles-Capstone/README.md

 │   ├── src
 │   │   ├── main
 │   │   │   ├── java
-│   │   │   │   └── org.pahappa.systems
+│   │   │   │   └── org.clinton.systems
-│   │   │   │       ├──core -> Contains base classes for the project using the Pahappa Framework
+│   │   │   │       ├──core -> Contains base classes for the project using the clinton Framework
 │   │   │   │       ├──utils -> A collection of utility classes
 │   │   │   │       ├──models // Define your project models here
 │   │   │   │       ├──services // Define your project services here